Various Types Of Scrap Copper Wire We Buy

 - Coaxial Cable – coaxial cable is the wire that connects to the back of your tv and cable box commonly known as cable tv wire.
 The Rock does not buy this type of wire the copper content is very low and there is also steel in it.

 - Insulated Cable – People refer to insulated cable as any copper wire with insulation around it.
-At the Rock insulated cable is a category used to describe a thick wire usually the size of a pinky or bigger with a copper content of about 80%.
+At the Rock, insulated cable is a category used to describe a thick wire usually the size of a pinky or bigger with a copper content of about 80%.

 - Insulated Wire – This category at the Rock is used to describe normal types of cords you see around the house that connect to appliances.
 Also extension cords.
 This wire is around 40-48 %.

 - THHN – Building wire that carries electricity to outlets.
 THHN is easily identified by its smooth coating and bright colors.
-Its copper in the middle surrounded by 1 jacket of insulation with #1 copper inside, tin coated (silver colored) copper inside will change the grading.
+Its copper in the middle surrounded by 1 jacket of insulation with #1 copper inside, tin-coated (silver colored) copper inside will change the grading.
 This wire is around 70 – 77% copper.

 - Romex – Romex is very easy to identify usually in a white or yellow flat casing with 2 pieces of THHN and 1 piece of bare copper inside.
 This wire is about 62 -66 % copper.

-- Computer Wire – Most wire from computers and power cables from computers are low copper content which is why we named the category computer wire.
-This category also has many other types of wire in it because of the percentage of copper this category is for insulated wire with a copper content around 30 -37%.
+- Computer Wire – Most wires from computers and power cables from computers are low copper content which is why we named the category computer wire.
+This category also has many other types of wire in it because of the percentage of copper this category is for insulated wire with a copper content of around 30 -37%.

-- Low Grade Wire – Very low copper content, heavy insulation any type of wire under 30 % copper content.
+- Low-Grade Wire – Very low copper content, heavy insulation any type of wire under 30 % copper content.

-How To: Determine Copper Percentage In Scrap Wire
+How To Determine Copper Percentage In Scrap Wire

-With so many grades of copper wire it is really difficult to guess what some percentage recoveries are without sampling.
+With so many grades of copper wire, it is really difficult to guess what some percentage recoveries are without sampling.
 To do that it is very easy all you need is a small scale (you can get one off of Amazon or at Walmart) to weigh your wire out before and after.